 Cons: There are some potentially annoying defaults that you have to manually disable (for example, a self-check on startup).
 And... it still uses Mintty, which means no tabs, minimal window configuration, etc.

-Package manager for OSX.
+Package manager for macOS.
 In a nutshell, package managers make it easy for developers to install software and keep it up to date.
-Lots of command line applications are installable through Homebrew, and Homebrew Cask allows you to install OSX applications as well!Cask
+Lots of command line applications are installable through Homebrew, and Homebrew Cask allows you to install macOS applications as well!Cask